I’ve decided that Pacific University is the place for me.

-RHA and Hall Councils: Residence Housing Association.
-RHA serves as student government for the residence halls.
-Students who are involved plan events throughout the year and discuss issues related to living on campus via smaller Hall Councils.
+RHA (Residence Hall Association) and Hall Government: RHA serves as student government for the residence halls.
+Students who are involved plan events throughout the year and discuss issues related to living on campus via smaller Hall Governments.

-TIC (Technology Information Center): Located in Marsh hall.
+Technology Helpdesk: The Technology Helpdesk is located on the lower level of Marsh Hall.
 Go there to get your laptop fixed and get advice on other tech related things.

 Transfer Equivalency Report: A listing of courses that have transferred in from colleges and universities other than Pacific.
 This includes courses done through high school-based programs such as Running Start.

 UC (University Center/Washburne Hall): University Center is located in the middle of campus and is considered the hub of life at Pacific University.
-It is the location of many important things such as the Real Food on Campus dining area, Boxer Bistro, Fireside Lounge, mail room and the PIC.
+It is the location of many important things such as The Grove dining area, the POD, Starbucks, UC Lounge, mail room and the PIC.

 Work Study Jobs: Positions available on and off-campus for students who qualify through their financial aid award.
 Students access these jobs through the Career Development Center.